ATL-Flaneur/CoreWebApp/README.md

 command -v docker
 ```

-If so, check that it's runnable by the current user:
+If so, check that the user is a member of the *docker* group, which is needed for running containers:

 ```
-docker --version
+groups | grep docker
 ```

 If both these checks pass, then jump down to [Build the container](#Build-the-container).
-If Docker is installed but is not runnable by the current user, then either preface the `docker` commands with `sudo` or follow the instructions in [Make sure Docker is runnable by the user](#Make-sure-Docker-is-runnable-by-the-user).
+If Docker is installed but not runnable by the current user, then either preface the `docker` commands with `sudo` or follow the instructions in [Verify Docker can be run by the user](#Verify-Docker-can-be-run-by-the-user).

 ### Prep the machine